holoviz/panel/doc/explanation/api/reactive.md

 ## Cons:

-+ Compared to the Declarative API approach, the resulting GUI code is tightly tied to the underlying domain-specific code, because it must declare valid types and ranges for widgets that must match what the underlying code accepts.
++ Compared to the Declarative API approach, the resulting GUI code encodes details about the underlying computation and thus must be updated whenever the underlying non-GUI code arguments or options change.

 ## Explanation